ManbirJudge/minecraft-resource-converter/readme.md

 ## Installation
 ### Windows
-1. Download the repositry in anyway
+1. Clone/download the repositry.
 2. Grab the `bin/Windows x64.rar` and extract it to location (generally in `%USER%` folder)
 3. Run the `minecraft-resource-converter.exe`
+4. Additionally, creator a shortcut to the executable on your Desktop, Taskbar or Start Menu.

 ## Contributors
 - Me